Spencer Tracy: Final MGM years

 Tracy and Elizabeth Taylor in a promotional image for Father of the Bride (1950).
 The comedic role of Stanley Banks was one of Tracy's nine Oscar-nominated performances.

-Tracy received his first Academy Award nomination in 12 years for playing the role of Stanley Banks in Father of the Bride (1950).
-In the comedy film, Banks attempts to handle preparations for the upcoming wedding of his daughter (Elizabeth Taylor).
+Tracy received his first Academy Award nomination in 12 years for playing the role of Stanley Banks in Father of the Bride (1950), a comedy in which he plays a father struggling to manage the preparations for the wedding of his daughter (Elizabeth Taylor).
 "It's the second strong comedy in a row for Spencer Tracy, doing the title role, and he socks it", Variety commented.
 The film was the biggest commercial success of Tracy's career to date, earning $6 million worldwide.
 MGM wanted a sequel, and while Tracy was unsure, he accepted.
-Father's Little Dividend (1951) was released ten months later and performed well at the box office.
+Father's Little Dividend was released ten months later, in April 1951, and performed well at the box office.
 On the strength of the two movies, Tracy polled as one of the nation's top stars once more.

 Tracy portrayed a lawyer in The People Against O'Hara (1951) and re-teamed with Hepburn for the sports comedy Pat and Mike (1952), the second feature written expressly for them by Kanin and Gordon.
 Pat and Mike became one of the duo's most popular and critically acclaimed films.
 Tracy followed it with Plymouth Adventure (also 1952), a historical drama set aboard the Mayflower, co-starring Gene Tierney.
 It met with poor critical and box office response and posted a loss of $1.8 million for MGM.
 Tracy returned to the role of a concerned father in The Actress (1953).
 Producer Lawrence Weingarten recalled: "That film ... got more [acclaim] from the critics than any film I ever made in all the years, and we didn't make enough to pay for the ushers in the theatre."
-For his performance in The Actress, Tracy won a Golden Globe Award and received a nomination for the British Academy Film Award.
+For his performance in The Actress, Tracy won the Golden Globe Award for Best Actor in a Motion Picture – Drama and was nominated for the BAFTA Award for Best Actor in a Leading Role.